Blacklight: Tango Down: Reception

-Blacklight: Tango Down has received mixed or average reviews from critics and currently holds a score of 61/100 on the aggregate site Metacritic.
-Blacklight: Tango Down sold over 100,000 copies in its first three weeks of release on Xbox Live Arcade.
-As of year-end 2010 that number increased to over 127,000 units.
-As of year-end 2011 the Xbox 360 version moved over 158,000 units.
+Blacklight: Tango Down received "mixed" reviews on all platforms according to the review aggregation website Metacritic.

-The most positive review came from Daemon Hatfield of IGN, who described the game as a "fun and inexpensive way to get your multiplayer fix", and that "when you first jump into the game it may be hard to believe you only paid $15 for it".
+The most positive review came from Daemon Hatfield of IGN, who described the Xbox 360 version as a "fun and inexpensive way to get your multiplayer fix", and that "when you first jump into the game it may be hard to believe you only paid $15 for it".
 However, despite commending the game for being solid, he admitted it was "not particularly inspired".
-GamesRadar gave a similar review to IGN, saying that the game "seeks to bring the beloved multiplayer modes of AAA shooters to a downloadable game that only costs fifteen bucks, and in many respects it does this well", but called the co-op modes "linear" and "uninspired".
+GamesRadar+ gave a similar review to IGN, saying that the same Xbox 360 version "seeks to bring the beloved multiplayer modes of AAA shooters to a downloadable game that only costs fifteen bucks, and in many respects it does this well", but called the co-op modes "linear" and "uninspired".

-The lowest scored review came from Jim Sterling of Destructoid, who rated the game 3/10.
-He criticized the co-op missions, saying that the "Black Ops levels seem thrown in for no good reason", and that the "multiplayer is only marginally better".
-However he did note "Tango Down looks really quite good, with visuals that almost look convincingly retail", but that "graphics really aren't worth buying the game for".
+The lowest scored review came from James Stephanie Sterling of Destructoid, who criticized the co-op missions, saying that the "Black Ops levels seem thrown in for no good reason", and that the "multiplayer is only marginally better".
+However, she did note, "Tango Down looks really quite good, with visuals that almost look convincingly retail", but that "graphics really aren't worth buying the game for".

+Since its release, the Xbox 360 version sold 127,521 units worldwide by January 2011.
+Sales moved up to 158,353 units by the end of 2011.

 Sequel

 In July 2010, Zombie Studios revealed to file hosting site Big Download that the team was already starting development on the sequel to Blacklight: Tango Down.
-According to Zombie Studios CEO Mark Long the game will feature larger maps and vehicle control.
+According to Zombie Studios CEO Mark Long, the game would feature larger maps and vehicle control.
 Titled Blacklight: Retribution, it was targeted for a Winter 2011 release, and came out on April 3, 2012 (July 2, 2012 on Steam).
 The sequel is also a "free-to-play" game.